GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Tip::

-  Be carefull.
-This step could be quite time (and resources) consuming.
+  Be careful.
+This step can be quite time (and resource) consuming.
-  By default, ``gmt movie`` uses all the cores available to speed up the frame creation process.
+  By default, :gmt-module:`movie` uses all the cores available to speed up the frame creation process.
   So probably you can't do anything else while GMT is creating all the frames (maybe you can take a break, or have lunch).